day8/re-frame/docs/clojurescript.md

 | `#!clj (empty? [:some :thing])` | `#!clj false`                | |

-Again, we can use `#!clj ?` in names because it is not an operator, as it is in other lanugages.
+Again, we can use `#!clj ?` in names because it is not an operator, as it is in other languages.

 ---
 ## What Have You Learned ?